-Earlier this week, Barry Cunningham of Chicken House books announced the acquisition of Van Smit’s 2015 Bath-winning YA thriller Hurts So Good from for publication in 2018.
+Earlier this week, Barry Cunningham of Chicken House books announced the acquisition of Van Smit’s 2015 Bath-winning YA thriller THE HURTING from for publication in 2018.
 On the eve of the announcement of the winner of our second Children’s Novel Award, inaugural winner Lucy Van Smit tells us about her book deal joy.

 Congratulations again, Lucy, on your brilliant book deal news…

 Thank you!
 I’m in a daze after Barry Cunningham’s announcement on Friday at the swanky London Savile Club.
 It was quite a moment.
 Full of the lovely Golden Egg Academy folk, great writers, and lots of fizz.
 Chicken House novelist James Nicol immediately welcomed me into the coop.
 I couldn’t believe my luck, I never expected Chicken House to love my book.
 I can’t wait to work with them.